Ontology Enrichment from Texts: A Biomedical Dataset for Concept Discovery and Placement: DATA USAGE FOR BENCHMARKING

 \subsubsection{For Out-of-KB Mention Discovery}

 Existing methods are supervised, i.e., require a certain amount of NIL in the training data.
 Thus, we split the ``out-of-KB'' mentions in Table \ref{data-statistics} based on the NIL mentions in the original MedMentions data split.
 The number of training, validation, and testing NIL mentions are 568, 260, and 172, resp., for CPP (in total 1,000 mentions); and 329, 161, and 115, resp., for Disease sub-categories (in total 605 mentions).
-For the rule-based method, we use the Sieve-based approach, which uses rules designed for biomedical texts and predicts a mention as out-of-KB if no in-KB entity can be linked to \cite{dsouza-ng-2015-sieve-based}.
+For the rule-based method, we use Sieve-based approach, which uses rules designed for biomedical texts and predicts a mention as out-of-KB if no in-KB entity can be linked to \cite{dsouza-ng-2015-sieve-based}.
 For the LLM-based method, we follow BLINKout \cite{dong2023NIL} to detect out-of-KB mentions from texts adapting a two-step BERT-based approach \cite{wu2020blink}: candidate generation with bi-encoder and candidate selection with cross-encoder.
 Out-of-KB mentions are discovered through NIL entity representation and classification in the cross-encoder \cite{dong2023NIL}.
-Default parameters are used, with top-$k$ value as 50, the domain-specific, SapBERT model \cite{liu2021sap}.
+We used default parameters with top-$k$ value as 50 and domain-specific model, SapBERT \cite{liu2021sap}.